-2022 Salaries
+2023 Salaries

 The named executive officers receive a base salary to compensate them for services rendered to our company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
-For 2022, the annual base salaries for Mr. Karande, Dr. Moore, Ms. Zeng, and Dr. Sawhney were \$560,000, \$505,000, \$435,000, and \$414,000, respectively.
-The base salaries for Mr. Karanda and Dr. Sawhney were effective March 1, 2022.
+For 2023, the annual base salaries for Mr. Karande, Dr. Moore, and Mr. Reed were \$582,400, \$525,000, and \$468,000, respectively.
+The base salaries for each of the named executive officers were effective March 1, 2023.

-2022 Annual Bonuses
+2023 Annual Bonuses

-Each of Mr. Karande, Dr. Moore, and Ms. Zeng was eligible to receive an annual bonus under the annual bonus program we maintain for all employees.
-For 2022, the target bonus amounts, expressed as a percentage of base salary, for Mr. Karande, Dr. Moore, and Ms. Zeng were 55%, 40%, and 40%, respectively.
-Annual bonuses for 2022 were based on the attainment of both corporate and individual performance goals as recommended by the compensation committee and determined by the board of directors.
-The corporate performance goals for 2022 were based on the achievement of company growth metrics, developing the Company's research and development programs, and financing objectives.
-The individual performance goals for 2022, were based on each named executive officer's performance in his or her individually assigned duties and responsibilities.
-For 2022, Mr. Karande received a bonus equal to 80% of his target amount, or \$246,400, Dr. Moore received a bonus equal to 83% of his pro-rated target amount, or \$167,660, and Ms. Zeng were to reflect their partial year of employment.
-Dr. Sawhney was not eligible for a 2022 bonus due to his departure in July 2022.
+Each of Mr. Karande, Dr. Moore, and Mr. Reed was eligible to receive an annual bonus under the annual bonus program we maintain for all employees.
+For 2023, the target bonus amounts, expressed as a percentage of base salary, for Mr. Karande, Dr. Moore, and Mr. Reed were 55%, 40%, and 40%, respectively.
+Annual bonuses for 2023 were based on the attainment of both corporate and individual performance goals as recommended by the compensation committee and determined by the board of directors.
+The corporate performance goals for 2023 were based on the achievement of company growth metrics, advancing and developing the Company's research and development programs, and financing and business development objectives.
+The individual performance goals for 2023 were based on each named executive officer's performance in his or her individually assigned duties and responsibilities.
+For 2023, Mr. Karande earned a bonus equal to \$320,320, or approximately 100% of his target amount, Dr. Moore earned a bonus equal to \$205,275, or approximately 98% of his target amount, and Mr. Reed earned a bonus equal to \$182,988, or approximately 98% of his target amount.